WerWolv/Documentation/pattern_language/core-language/attributes.md

 # Attributes

-Attributes are special directives that can add extra configuration individual variables and types.
+Attributes are special directives that can add extra configuration to individual variables and types.

 ```rust
 struct RGBA8 {